Jaegg3rNat/Jaegg3rNat/README.md

 # :penguin: About Me:
-Researcher Fellow building some random codes.
+Researcher Fellow in Complex Systems building some random codes.

 ## 🌐 Socials: